jgstr/twitchwebsub/README.md

-# A Twitch WebSub Client That Subscribers to Twitch Events
+# A Twitch WebSub Client That Subscribes to Twitch Events
 This application uses the Twtich WebSub protocol to subscribe to events on Twitch.